akhil-kk/AWS/readme.md

 * Public Subnets have a route to the internet gateway.
 * NAT Gateways (AWS-managed) & NAT Instances (self-managed) allow your instances in your Private Subnets to access the internet while remaining private

+### Network ACL & Security Groups

+* NACL (Network ACL)
+    * A firewall which controls traffic from and to subnet
+    * Can have ALLOW and DENY rules
+    * Are attached at the Subnet level
+    * Rules only include IP addresses
+* Security Groups
+    * A firewall that controls traffic to and from an ENI / an EC2 Instance
+    * Can have only ALLOW rules
+    * Rules include IP addresses and other security groups